SandwichMan5/suika3/README.md

 * Ruby annotations
 * Vertical writing

+Note that Right-To-Left writing system is currently not implemeted yet because of the lack of the speakers in the development team.

 ### Where should I go if I'm in trouble?

 Please ask questions on GitHub or Discord.
 If you're unfamiliar with